Bisquickington/Discord-Bot/README.md

 Last but not least, staff members have the final say.
 If you don't agree, bring it up with a staff member above the one making the decision.

-Any break of these rules will be dealt with accordinly.
+Any break of these rules will be dealt with accordinly